 These are the words of long term inspirational member Kelcey, who unbelievably, is celebrating turning 74 years young this week.
 She trains three mornings a week varying her workouts each session with a combination of HIIT (high intensity interval training), suspension classes and personal training.
 Her varied and challenging programs cover a mixture of weights, cardio, agility, balance, stretching, mobility and core exercises.

 Fitness Instructor and Personal Trainer, Rafa, shares his thoughts on resistance training, a key part of Kelcey's program.
-Resistance training (RT), also referred to as gym workout, lifting weights and even machines, does a "whole lot of good stuff" for your health.
+Resistance training (RT), also referred to as a gym workout, lifting weights and even using the machines, does a "whole lot of good stuff" for your health.